SPECIAL NEEDS & AUTISM

-- Speech and communication development
+Speech and communication development

-Music therapy can also help support children who are non-verbal to access and develop communication through improvised rhythms on piano, drums or other percussion based instruments.
+Music therapy can help isolate speech sounds though singing in a repetitive manner to help children with speech, articulation and language development.
+It supports children who are non-verbal to access and develop communication through improvised rhythms on piano, drums or other percussion-based instruments.
 The interplay between the music therapist and child is done in a non-threatening way, opening up many channels of communication.

 Imitation, turn-taking, joint attention, shared affect and empathy are all intertwined in the music therapy process.
 Most children with special needs and on the Autism spectrum often communicate more effectively through music than through words.
 Music therapy can give the child space to express themselves and make them feel like they've truly been heard.